gvwilson/thirdbit/src/fiction/bear/index.md

 She pulled on her clothes and boots and clattered down the stairs.

 The garrison house was in uproar.
-Soldiers were looking in closets and under beds, as the servants tried frantically to remember where they had been when.
+Servants were looking in closets and under beds, while others tried frantically to remember where they had last seen her and whether that window had been open or closed when they went to sleep last night.
 Boots thundered on stairs
 while wooden shoes went *clack! clack! clack!* through every room and hallway.